DevSum 2012 - Day 1 Summary

 Robert Folkesson - ReST-based services with WCF ASP.NET Web API

-Always well-performing Robert Folkesson of Active Solution had a very interesting session about REST-based services with ASP.NET Web API.
+Always amazing Robert Folkesson of Active Solution had a very interesting session about REST-based services with ASP.NET Web API.

-He begun talking about RESTs architectural constraints (client/server, stateless, cacheable, layered, uniform interface) and how to enable high scalability.
-He also went through some of the REST interface guding principles (resource id:s, HATEOAS
+Robert begun with talking about REST’s architectural constraints (client/server, stateless, cacheable, layered, uniform interface) and how to enable high scalability.
+He went through some of the REST interface guding principles (resource id:s, HATEOAS, etc.)

-Some large sites (e.g. Twitter) don’t comply to the REST specifications, while others (e.g. Netflix) do.
-Many APIs fail to provide hypermedia to the client.
-To see how mature your REST service is, use the Richardson Maturity Model.
+Some large services (e.g. Twitter) don’t comply with the REST specifications, while others (e.g. Netflix) do.
+Many APIs fail to provide hypermedia.
+To see how mature a REST service is, you can use the Richardson Maturity Model.

-Robert had a good Web API demo with OData operations, media types and formatters.
-I really enjoyed the session and suggest you have a look if you can find the video.
+Robert had a great Web API demo with OData operations, media types and formatters.
+I really enjoyed the session and suggest that you have a look if you can find it.

 Torkel Ödegaard - Build Real-Time Apps with Backbone.js and SignalR

-I have tried to read up on Backbone several times, but found the documentation lacking when compared with Knockout.
+I have tried to read up on Backbone many times, but find its docs lacking when compared with Knockout.
 I was therefore very happy to get an amazing onboarding by Torkel.

-Torkel talked about the 5 main abstractions in Backbone (Model, Collection, View, Events and Router), demoed several features and then used Backbone with SignalR to provide a UI with real-time updates as stuff happen on the server.
+Torkel talked about the 5 main abstractions in Backbone (Model, Collection, View, Events & Router), demoed many features and used Backbone with SignalR to provide a UI with real-time updates as stuff happen on the server.

 An extremely impressive session!